Uvacoder/uvacoderportfolio61/blog/how-i-saved-my-startup-from-price-war/index.md

 Everyone loves savings, so it attracted some price-sensitive customers immediately, and in the next two months, I had already lost 40-45% of my business to these competitors.
 I would not blame it on them, as I was impressed by a few of the competitors offering many more features than Conflux at half the price.
 I would have made the switch myself.

-I did attempt to implement all the competitor's features on Conflux quickly, but it was not an easy path.
-Conflux codebase is now two years old and has seen many iterations over the period.
-Now the codebase was a mess, and I had made some bad design decisions at the early stage, making it impossible to implement some of the new features.
+I did attempt to implement all the competitor’s features on Conflux quickly, but it was not an easy path.
+Conflux codebase was two years old and had seen many iterations over the period.
+The existing codebase was a mess, and I had made some bad design decisions at the early stage, making it impossible to implement some of the new features.

 ## I was furious, frustrated and disappointed